saitamasahil/skyscraper/docs/CONFIGINI.md

 !!! bug "EmulationStation 2.11.2rp and earlier"

     EmulationStation 2.11.2 (RetroPie) and earlier have a bug that adds a `<folder/>` element everytime you edit and save metadata for the _same_ folder within EmulationStation.
-The last edit will be the latest folder element in the gamelist file.
-Skyscraper in contrast expects in maximum one `<folder/>` element per each path.
+The last edit will be the latest folder element in the gamelist file, i.e. it adds a `<folder/>` element at the end.
+Skyscraper in contrast expects in maximum only one `<folder/>` element per each path.
 If you regenerate a gamelist with Skyscraper, you will lose the latest edit of the folder metadata.
-This bug is [described here](https://retropie.org.uk/forum/post/295367) and fixed in the next release of EmulationStation respective is fixed already in the EmulationStation-dev version.
+This bug is [described here](https://retropie.org.uk/forum/post/295367) and is fixed in the next release of EmulationStation respective is fixed already in the EmulationStation-dev version.

 Default value: false
 Allowed in sections: Only for frontends `[emulationstation]`, `[esde]` or `[retrobat]`